litestar-org/litestar/docs/usage/dependency-injection.rst

 The above example illustrates how dependencies are declared on the different layers of the application.

-Dependencies can be either callables - sync or async functions, methods or class instances that implement the :meth:`object.__call__` method, or classes.
+Dependencies can be either callables - sync or async functions, methods, or class instances that implement the :meth:`object.__call__` method, or classes.
 These are in turn wrapped inside an instance of the :class:`Provide <.di.Provide>` class.